act-rules/act-rules.github.io/_rules/additional-content-triggered-on-hover-is-hoverable-ep1s13.md

 #### Passed Example 1

-This button element causes [changes in content][] by presenting a tooltip when [hovered][].
-The tooltip remains displayed, resulting in no further [changes in content][] while the mouse pointer does not leave its boundaries or the button's boundaries.
+This button element causes [visible changes in content][] by presenting a tooltip when [hovered][].
+The tooltip remains displayed, resulting in no further [visible changes in content][] while the mouse pointer does not leave its boundaries or the button's boundaries.

 ```html
 <link rel="stylesheet" type="text/css" href="/test-assets/ep1s13/styles.css" />